Samuel29590/MolAnts/README.md

 ##### TMASimulationServices

 This service is used by the ground and the ants.
 It describes methods that the simulation need to implement.
 Some of these methods permit to get information about the simulation.
-As all alive ants, insects positions, and all pheromones positions and variables about them.
-These variables are used in the different implementations of ants to do consistent actions and in the ground to draw entities.
+As all alive ants, insects positions and all pheromones positions and data.
+These data are used in the different implementations of ants to do consistent actions and in the ground to draw entities.

 This service also describe two methods that the simulation need to implement: *start/stop*.
-And a variable: *isRunning* that the simulation implementation needs to keep up to date.
+And a variable: *isRunning* that the simulation implementation needs to keep up-to-date.

 ### Insects